 Property was originally part of the farm of John Rebman, a pioneer here in Ryde, and is retained by the family to the present day.
-The current family grew up in farm life and have always maintained an interest in farms and pioneer life.
+The current family have always maintained an interest in farms and pioneer life.
 The house was built in 1973 and is retained by the same owners.
 The family are collectors of Cockshutt antique tractors which they often show.
 They are active members of the